 Running through the High Sierras from Yosemite National Park to the summit of Mount Whitney, the John Muir trail is 215 miles of wilderness, adventure, and high altitude trails that will test your limits but also give you a time you’ll never forget.

 With trails that never dip below 7,000 feet and numerous sections of the trail that will have you hiking above 11,000 feet, this trail is not for the faint of heart.
-There are no shelters, large sections where you will not be able to resupply your food or gear, and numerous sections that will have you wishing you stayed home; that being said, if you complete this trail you will have a once in a lifetime experience, unlike anything you’ve probably ever experienced before.
+There are no shelters, large parts where you will not be able to resupply your food or gear, and numerous sections that will have you wishing you stayed home; that being said, if you complete this trail you will have a once in a lifetime experience, unlike anything you’ve probably ever experienced before.

 The trail starts in Yosemite and continues through the Ansel Adams Wilderness, Sequoia National Park, King Canyon National Park, and ends at an altitude of 14,496 feet at the peak of Mount Whitney.